JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 Figure 3 of the paper shows the reflectance of of a 0.98μm film of AlN on the (0001) surface of 6H_SiC.
 To model this with PDGui two layers have been created using the *Layer Editor* as shown below.
-As with the previous example the *Thick slab* mode has been specified, so the SiC layer is semi-infinite.
+As with the previous example, the *Thick slab* mode has been specified, so the SiC layer is semi-infinite.
 The layer editor shows two (001) layers with the c-axis of the crystals pointing along the Z-laboratory axis.
 The top layer, next to the superstrate (air) is the *Dielectric film* (AlN in this case) and the semi-infinite layer beneath is has been specified by adding a new layer from the materials database, TestDataBase.xlsx.